 Looking to get your learning started now?
 Then set aside a few hours of your afternoon to listen to the audiobook for Millionaire Real Estate Agent today!

-The best real estate agent’s daily schedule doesn’t exist, as what works for other agents may not work for you.
-So here are some general guidelines to remember when making your schedule:
+The typical day of a real estate agent can vary from day to day and week to week, but the best successful real estate agent daily schedule is the one that you follow on a consistent basis.
+Remember, what works for other agents may not work for you.
+So here are some general guidelines to remember when making your real estate schedule:

 - Focus on lead generation in the morning and appointments in the afternoon